raptor-ml/raptor/CONTRIBUTING.md

 ## Where the CI Tests are configured

 See the [action files](.github/workflows) to check its tests, and the scripts used on it.

-## Changing the protobuf files
-Changes to the protobufs are automatically being pushed to [BSR](https://docs.buf.build/bsr/overview) when merged to master.

-That being said, when working locally, you can use the following gists:
-1. rename `dev.go.work` to `go.work`
-2. run `make buf-build` to generate the protobuf files

-This will make your environment use the local protobuf files instead of the ones from BSR.

 ## Profiling